Mental Health Facilities Williamson County, TX

 Georgetown Behavioral Health Institute

 Georgetown Behavioral Health Institute is a mental health treatment center in Williamson County, TX, located at 3101 South Austin Avenue, 78626 zip code area.
-Georgetown Behavioral Health Institute provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Georgetown Behavioral Health Institute offers group therapy, activity therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
-Georgetown Behavioral Health Institute also supports children/adolescents with serious emotional disturbance, seniors or older adults and veterans.
-Additional services at Georgetown Behavioral Health Institute consist of illness management and recovery, suicide prevention services and case management.
+Georgetown Behavioral Health Institute provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Georgetown Behavioral Health Institute offers couples/family therapy, individual psychotherapy and activity therapy to young adults, adults and seniors 65 or older.
+Georgetown Behavioral Health Institute also supports seniors or older adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services at Georgetown Behavioral Health Institute consist of suicide prevention services, illness management and recovery and case management.

 Rock Springs

-Rock Springs is a mental health clinic in Williamson County, Texas, located at 700 Se Inner Loop, 78626 zip code.
-Rock Springs offers hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Rock Springs provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
-Rock Springs also supports people requiring dual diagnosis treatment, people with serious mental illness and people with PTSD.
-Some other services provided by Rock Springs include family psychoeducation, suicide prevention services and case management.
+Rock Springs is a mental health facility in Williamson County, TX, located at 700 Se Inner Loop, 78626.
+Rock Springs provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Rock Springs provides cognitive behavioral therapy, individual psychotherapy and group therapy to adults, seniors 65 or older and young adults.
+Rock Springs also supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
+Some other services available at Rock Springs include suicide prevention services, case management and family psychoeducation.

 SPONSORED AD